Aibel: Operations

 About half of Aibel’s employees are engaged with maintenance, modification and operating services at existing oil and gas facilities on the Norwegian Continental Shelf.
 The company has several large, long-term maintenance and modification frame agreements.
 In addition, Aibel delivers stand-alone modification projects, which include new modules.

 The company develop concepts for e.g. onshore production facilities, FPSO's (Floating Production Storage and Offloading) and fixed platforms.
 Being a turnkey supplier, Aibel offers its clients the full range of services, including studies, project management, engineering, procurement, fabrication, installation, commissioning and completion.

 In August 2011, Aibel was awarded a major contract with ABB for the design and development of the DolWin beta platform for a major offshore wind park off the coast of Germany.
 The platform will receive alternating current from wind parks and convert it into direct current before sending it onshore via subsea cables.
 The platform left Aibel’s yard in Haugesund August 2014.
 In February 2015, Aibel won the contract for the engineering, procurement and construction of the drilling platform for the Johan Sverdrup field.
 The construction work is now underway at the company’s yards in Haugesund and Thailand and at partner Nymo's yard at Grimstad, Norway.

 History

 As a trademark and company name, Aibel is relatively new, but the company can look back at over a hundred years of history through companies such as the Electrical Bureau (EB), Haugesund Mekaniske Verksted (HMV), ABB and Umoe.
-The company has been involved in the development of the oil and gas industry ever since the first oil was mined in the North Sea.
+The company has been involved in the development of the oil and gas industry ever since oil was first discovered under the North Sea.
 Today, Aibel is an independent company owned by the investment companies Ferd (50 percent), Ratos (32 percent) and the Sixt AP Funds (18 percent).
-In addition, Aibel owns 40 percent of the company Deeline outside Pattaya, Thailand and 50 percent of the EMC (Egyptian Maintenance Company), in Cairo.
+In addition, Aibel owns 40 percent of the Deeline Construction Company, outside Pattaya, Thailand and 50 percent of the EMC (Egyptian Maintenance Company), in Cairo.

 In recent years, Aibel has become a leading service company also within the offshore wind industry.